 While all sections of the same ENGL course teach students the same set of reading and writing skills, the specific texts students read and discuss in each section depend on the instructor’s area of expertise and interests.
 Often, instructors choose their texts based on a particular theme or topic.
-Below is a list describing all the themed sections of literature and academic writing that will be offered during the Winter 2025 term.
+Below is a list describing all the themed sections of literature and academic writing that will be offered during the Summer 2025 term.
 If a section does not appear below, it's because it has not been identified as one with a unifying theme or topic.

 For scheduling information about both the themed sections listed below and all other sections of English offered by the department, please refer to the browse classes tool.